What is Business Process Testing (BPT)? – Example

 • Component shell: The outer layer of component- the information in this shell is available at the test level

-• Component Implementation: The inner layer of component – The information in this layer is available at only component level.
+• Component Implementation: The inner layer of component – The information in this layer is available only at the component level.

-Step #6: Running Business Process Tests: Run business process test like regular tests.
+Step #6: Running Business Process Tests: Run business process tests like regular tests.

 • When working with components all external files are to be stored in the Quality Center project to which you are connected